ishanaudichya/JukeFi/README.md

 <br><br>

-<b>All the images and logos are designed by me</b>
+<b>All the images and logo are designed by me and belongs to JukeFi ©</b>

 ---

-Enjoy the soothing sounds of lofi music with LofiWebPlayer!
+Enjoy the soothing sounds of lofi music with JukeFi!
 Feel free to contribute, open issues, and provide feedback.
 Happy listening!